harlov/generator-spa-ee-angular/README.md

 Release History
 -------------
+* 03/02/15 - v0.9.12 - switched to Gherkin / cucumber.js for E2E tests, some bug fixes, added route-helper
 * 02/10/15 - v0.9.11 - removed bindonce, because of native support for one time bindings since 1.3
 * 02/09/15 - v0.9.8 - moved src/_bc to bower_components for a clearer separation of third party and own code
 * 02/09/15 - v0.9.6 - included bindonce, some more styleguide compliance, using logger and exception handler from